iwag/java-jersey-restful-server-client-sample/README.md

 ```

-To accept a request's body as JSON, just use Consumes.
+To allow server to accept a request's body as JSON, just use Consumes.
 When response no body, you might want to use ResponseBuilder.

 Let's run.